Full-bodied red wines are characterized by their mouth-coating density.

 Winemakers are more like alchemists than ninjas.
 They guide grapes into wine and only intervene when necessary.
 Still the winemaker’s choice of yeast will greatly affect the mouth feel and taste of the resulting wine.
 Additionally, what they do after the wine is fermented also affects the flavor.

 Malolactic Fermentation After the wine is fermented, an additional fermentation called Malo-lactic fermentation (MLF) will increase the texture.
 MLF is when a special type of bacteria called oenococcus oeni eats one type of acid and poops out a different kind.
 Malic acid is the same acid that is in apples and this is what O. oeni eats.
 Lactic acid is smooth, like the creaminess of whole milk.
 Starting a malolactic fermentation involves a different kind of yeast that gobbles up malic acid and poops out lactic acid.
 If you want a rounder more creamy feeling wine, look for a wine that has undergone what winemakers sometimes call “Full malolactic conversion.”

-Oak Aging Oak aging not only adds tannin but it adds esters to wine including vanillan.
+Oak Aging Oak aging not only adds tannin but it adds aroma compounds to wine including vanillin.
 Oak esters and tannin help balance out the harshness of a wine and add body.
 The newer the oak, the more it affects the wine.
 New oak barrels will often be ‘toasted’, which actually means torched with a fire.
 The torching caramelizes the oak and in some instances turns some of the oak to charcoal.

 All of the chemical changes in toasted oak add different esters to a wine.
 How long the wine sits in oak also affects the resulting flavor and over a long time in oak wine will have a slightly increased alcohol level.
 If you like the bigger, bolder wines look for oak aging at 12+ months.